Almond-devOps/MumCheck/README.md

 | ARI Timer | Hardware device, no integration |
 | All others | Built for clinics, not for the last mile |

-**No existing app combines MUAC + respiratory rate + danger signs in one mother-facing, offline, free tool.** That is the gap MaaCheck closes.
+**No existing app combines MUAC + respiratory rate + danger signs in one mother-facing, offline, free tool.** That is the gap MumCheck closes.

 ---